EPCCed/archer2-intro-package/_episodes/06-safe.md

 ## Account management

-You will have at least two accounts associated with your use of ARCHER2: an account on the SAFE web tool and ARCHER2 login (sometimes called *machine*) accounts.
+You will have at least two accounts associated with your use of ARCHER2: an account on the SAFE web tool and ARCHER2 login (sometimes called *machine*) account(s).

 > ## Multiple login accounts
 > You can have multiple ARCHER2 login accounts associated with a single SAFE account.
 Many
 > users will also have access to the EPSRC Tier-2 HPC resources and login accounts for those
-> systems will often also be linked to our SAFE account.
+> systems will often also be linked to your SAFE account.
 So you can actually have multiple
 > login accounts on multiple services associated with a single SAFE account!
 {: .callout}